A stay at Huntsham Court

 In between bouts of piping and poetry we were served suitably Scottish fare: Cock-a-leekie soup and Cullen skink salad, traditional Macsween Haggis served with crispy smoked bacon neeps ‘n’ tatties, creamed savoy cabbage and roasted carrots and hot clootie pudding with clotted cream and a dram of whisky.

 Guests wishing to hire Huntsham Court can self-cater or choose to be catered for – and there is a Butler’s Pantry stocked with all sorts of goodies for those midnight munchies.

 After our feast there was no danger of that, and while some chose to work off the calories with an energetic hour of two of Ceilidh, others repaired to the cosy bar and worked their way through everything from champagne and hot toddies to amaretto, Scotch whisky and back again till gone four in the morning.

 Thankfully a walk round the grounds in the morning after breakfast was a great way to clear the head – it was a perfect, fresh, clear Sunday morning and the house looked stunning.

-Huntsham Court is only available to hire out as a whole and it’s not cheap – from May-September it costs £14,600 for a two-night weekend, but if you remember that’s for 80 people and works out as just £90 per person per night.
+Huntsham Court Devon is only available to hire out as a whole and it’s not cheap – check out its website for current prices – but the total price is for 80 people and compares very well to hotel price per person per night.

-Rates are reduced for weekdays (£12,900) and off-peak (£10,600) and it can be hired for the day for corporate events for £6,400.
+Rates are reduced for weekdays and off-peak and it is available for day hire for corporate events.
 Until that long-lost relative leaves me a stately home, or my numbers finally come up, then it’s the closest I’m going to get to having my very own slice of country house life.